teonimesic/docserve/README.md

-# docserve
+# mdocserve

 Fast markdown documentation server with **live reload**, **recursive folder support**, and **theme switching**.

 > **Note**: This project is based on [mdserve](https://github.com/some-natalie/mdserve) but has evolved significantly with a complete React frontend rewrite, recursive folder watching, and enhanced UI features.

-Just run `docserve docs/` and start writing.
+Just run `mdocserve docs/` and start writing.
 One statically-compiled executable with embedded React SPA - no installation, no dependencies.

 ## Features